crsjones/Southern-Cross-Computer-z80/SouthernCrossSBC_Monitor/README.md

 A version of the 1.8 Monitor has been patched with the ACIA code from the SC-6850_Serial\Code folder to work with the 6850 ACIA instead of the Bit Bang Serial Port, only the Source file is provided.

+### SCNEO
+Built with Buffered Interrupt driven serial communication using the SC-SERIAL ACIA Add-on board.